Definition and Overview

 Pulmonary Hypertension = High blood pressure in the lungs

 Specifically, it is high blood pressure in the blood vessels of the lungs.
-This occurs when these blood vessels are narrowed, making blood unable to flow freely to and from the lungs.
+This occurs when these blood vessels are narrowed or obstructed, making blood unable to flow freely to and from the lungs.

 Why is this important?
 Firstly, we know that the main – and extremely crucial – purpose of the lungs is to absorb oxygen (O2) and remove waste (in the form of carbon dioxide, CO2).
 Without O2, nothing in our body would be able to function.